chiaraco/HABiC/README.md

 # (here, it will be 'Train', 'Valid.1','Valid.2')

 # It will returns a dictonnary with the names of the predicted datasets in keys,
-# and the class predictions for each obsservation in values.
+# and the class predictions for each observation in values.

 # With the included datasets (in the same folder than the one with functionsHABiC.py file)